 - Be from a trusted Certification Authority.

-Once you have your certificate, reach out to our support team by clicking the Submit a Ticket button at the top of this page so that we can add it to your OnDemand instance and let you know when it is ready to go.
+Once you have your certificate, reach out to our support team by clicking the Submit a Ticket button at the top of this page so that we can add it to your OnDemand instance.
+Our support team will then let you know when it is ready to go.

 Adding or Updating Your SSL for Your Kayako Classic Download Instance

 - To install your certificate, you can follow the general guidelines or request help from your certificate issuer.
 If you are using Nginx or IIS, you will need to follow their specific processes for installing the SSL certificate.

 - Log into your Admin CP and keep the tab open to keep the session active.

 - Go to your MySQL database.

 - Run the following query (replace the <kayako_URL> accordingly and make sure that HTTPS is included):

 UPDATE swsettings SET data = 'https://<kayako_URL>' WHERE vkey = 'general_producturl'

 - Rebuild your Kayako cache by opening the following link in a browser (replace the URL accordingly):

 - Open to your new base URL.
 The portal should be functioning correctly with the updated URL.